Britain's FTSE boosted, with pharmaceutical stocks in demand

 By Alistair Smout and Kit Rees

-LONDON, Dec 2 (Reuters) - Britain’s top share index rose on Wednesday as drugmakers gained on recommendations by bullish brokers, while software company Sage clawed back losses prompted by its reporting results.
+LONDON, Dec 2 (Reuters) - Britain’s top share index rose on Wednesday as drugmakers gained after recommendations by bullish brokers, although software company Sage fell after reporting results.

-GlaxoSmithKline, AstraZeneca and Shire combined to add more than 10 points to the index, with the sector lifted by a note from Morgan Stanley.
+GlaxoSmithKline, AstraZeneca and Shire combined to add over 10 points to the index, with the sector lifted by a note from Morgan Stanley.
 AstraZeneca benefited from a double upgrade to “overweight” and GlaxoSmithKline saw its target price lifted.

-Sage led declines earlier in the trading session, yet recovered to trade up 0.1 percent.
-The software company said it had achieved its target of growing revenue by 6 percent in the 12 months ended September and that it would equal or better the performance in its new financial year.
+Sage led declines, falling 2.1 percent.
+The software company said it achieved its target of growing revenue by 6 percent in the 12 months ended September and it would equal or better the performance in its new financial year.

-While the company’s underlying performance was strong, brokers said, currency swings and an accounting change had muddied the picture.
+While the underlying performance was strong, brokers said, currency swings and an accounting change muddied the picture.

 “Our initial take is that Sage’s underlying performance is possibly a touch ahead of expectations, albeit currency headwinds mean that the overall numbers are in-line,” analysts at Numis said in a note, cutting their rating to “hold” from “buy”.